vasi/ew-presentations/midcamp-2016-upgrades/README.md

 --end--

-## Case Study 1 - AllJoyn Certification Tool
+## Case Study - Certification Tool

-An Internet of Things consortium needed to certify products that met its standards.
+An Internet of Things consortium needed to [certify products that met its standards](http://certify.alljoyn.org).

 Challenges: